McLaren MCL39: Closing rounds

+The car remained at Yas Marina Circuit for post-season testing.
+Norris and Piastri drove a modified version of the MCL39 adapted to simulate the 2026 cars to test tyres for sole supplier Pirelli.
+O'Ward tested the MCL39 in its ordinary specification.

 Assessment and characteristics

 The car was recognised early in the season for its high aerodynamic downforce, efficiency, and balance, whereas its immediate competitors often struggled to maintain balance through corners and maintain efficiency at different speeds.
 Defending World Drivers' Champion Max Verstappen said of McLaren's advantage that "Oh, it's big", and the RB21 comparatively lacked balance and especially grip.
 McLaren found that the car struggled on new tyres, which partly explained some early qualifying difficulties, which required some adjustments to car set-up.

 The MCL39 attracted significant attention for its rear brake duct designs, especially from rival constructor Red Bull Racing who filed protests with the Fédération Internationale de l'Automobile (FIA).
 The FIA investigated and confirmed the design was fully compliant.
 Although the details of its design are not publicly known, the MCL39's ducts allow it to manage rear tyre temperatures far better than the rest of the field, especially noticeable at circuits that place high thermal stress on the rear tyres.
 Gary Anderson suggested that alternatively, the advantage could be partly attributed to car's rear suspension better controlling lift, giving the car a higher rear roll centre and improving traction out of low-speed corners.

+That both drivers were in contest for the WDC until the final race of the season provoked significant scrutiny on and controversy around the car's development and McLaren's operations, and was even mentioned in an Australian Senate Estimates hearing.
+The Australian published a list of five pit stops it argued cost Piastri a total of 32 points in the WDC, while remaining critical of the prevalence of "conspiracy theories" that McLaren had favoured Norris.

+Later use

+Norris was given one of his MCL39s in 2026 as part of a contract extension deal.